 Network Entry Agreement (NEA)

 An agreement that sets out the technical and operational conditions for the connection and is required by the Uniform Network Code (UNC).
-The NEA is agreed between the Delivery Facility Operator (DFO) and National Grid and is normally discussed with the future operator of the entry facility in parallel with the connection process.
+The NEA is agreed between the delivery facility operator (DFO) and us and is normally discussed with the future operator of the entry facility in parallel with the connection process.

 Network Exit Agreement (NExA)

 An agreement that sets out the technical and operational conditions for the connection point.
-The NExA is agreed between National Grid and the Facility Operator and/or the Shipper and is normally discussed in parallel with the connection process.
+The NExA is agreed between us and the facility operator or the shipper and is normally discussed in parallel with the connection process.

+Nitrous Oxides (NOx)

+A group of chemical compounds, some of which are contributors to pollution, acid rain or are classified as greenhouse gases.

 NTS Exit (Flat) Capacity

 The right to offtake a quantity of gas from the NTS at a steady rate over a gas day as defined in the UNC TPD Section B.